404neil/CtrlV/README.md

 - Improved UI/UX
 - Template export/import

+License

+This project is released under the CC0 1.0 Universal license (public domain).
+You are free to use, modify, and distribute it without restriction.

 Project Status

 Completed basic working version used in a real support workflow.
 Future improvements may be added over time.